 Additional presentations included:

 • Pieter du Plessis – CEO Atlantis Foundries – SA case study

 • Mosidi Seretlo – Marketing strategist: Adjusting your marketing strategy in a post-covid world

 • FNB – South Africa post-covid economic outlook

 The first virtual KZN Lean conference was a great success with delegates able to learn and engage online safely from the comfort of their work desk or home.

 Hosted by PMCB and Sponsored by Vodacom Business, Trade and Investment KZN, SLG and Training Leadership Consulting

 Training Leadership Consulting (TLC) is an International Training and Consulting company, focused on Operational Excellence, Leadership Development and Business Improvement.
 A recipient of the PMCB Nedbank small business of the year award 2017, TLC support their local business community and enterprises around South Africa to improve productivity and reduce the cost of doing business in this country.
 They assist their clients to define their company purpose, improve their performance, and increase their enterprise value.

-PREVIOUS LEAN FORUM TOPICS HOSTED AT THE CHAMBER OF BUSINESS INCLUDE:
+PREVIOUS LEAN FORUM TOPICS INCLUDE:

 Speaker: Sarah Giles